 Maybe you want to liven up your tiny San Francisco apartment with some greenery.
 Or maybe you’re one of the lucky ones to even have a little yard in the back or the Mission's wealth of sunny days.
 Whatever your living situation, don’t let Karl the Fog dismay you.
 You can grow a lot of things (yes, even tomatoes).
-Here are some important rules to making sure your houseplants and garden thrive.
+Here are some important rules for making sure your houseplants and garden thrive.

 Get in the Zone

 Or, otherwise known as the gardening zone.
 For this, we will turn to the trusty, dusty U.S. Department of Agriculture.
 They’ve mapped the United States into 13 “plant zones,” essentially the climate of each area and which plants will grow there.
 It’s based on the average lowest winter temperatures in an area over a 30-year period, spanning a 10-degree Fahrenheit difference in the average annual minimum temperature.
 Zones are further sub-divided into 5-degree F differences, indicated with "a" and "b."
 Find your location on their interactive map by entering your zip code.

 Of course, this map will only tell you where plants will survive the winter.
 Sunset magazine's climate zones map lets you see where that plant will thrive year-round.
 On Sunset's map of the San Francisco Bay Area, which really includes everywhere from California's Santa Barbara to Humboldt counties, the city is in zone 17 (a "heat-starved climate" where fog tends to smother light and sunshine).
 But don’t let that sunshine-smothering fog make you think that plants can’t grow.
 Instead, become the master of your microclimate.